lpcreates/Moving-Eyes/README.md

 In future updates, I plan to include "blinking" when the mouse is clicked or when the mouse moves into the iris.
 <br>
 <br>
-Create new folder on your local system.
+How to Run: Create new folder on your local system.
 Copy index.html, eyes.js and styles.css to the folder.
 Double click or right click/open index.html
 <br>
 <br>
 MIT License